Porters Lake, Nova Scotia: Lake

+Highway 107 crosses over the lake, and Highway 7 runs north of the lake.
+Highway 207 runs south of the lake until just past Three Fathom Harbour, where there is limited access to the lake by road on the east side as the highway and the residential communities run along the Atlantic coast.

 2008 fire

-On June 13, 2008, a forest fire broke out destroying two houses, damaging more than 20 others and burning almost 4,800 acres.
-More than 5,000 residents were evacuated from their homes and several major roads were closed for 3 days.
-The fire was believed to have been caused by a camp fire, though the Royal Canadian Mounted Police laid no charges.
-It was determined that residue from Hurricane Juan fueled the fire, which was the largest fire in an urban area of Nova Scotia, and the largest fire overall, in 30 years.
+On June 13, 2008, a forest fire broke out.
+It destroyed two houses, damaged more than 20 others, and burned almost 4,800 acres.
+More than 5,000 residents were evacuated from their homes, and several major roads were closed for three days.
+The fire was believed to have been caused by a camp fire though the Royal Canadian Mounted Police laid no charges.
+It was determined that residue from Hurricane Juan fueled the fire, which was the largest fire in an urban area of Nova Scotia and the largest fire overall in 30 years.

 This Street, That Street, and The Other Street

 This Street, That Street, and The Other Street are three streets located in Porters Lake.
-The trio of streets became an Internet meme during the late 2010s due to their unusual names, being posted on multiple social media sites, including Reddit, Tumblr, and Twitter.
-They were first discussed in a 2013 Huffington Post article, then shared in a list of the 41 weirdest street names in the United States posted on Mental Floss.
+The trio of streets became an Internet meme during the late 2010s because of their unusual names.
+They were first discussed in a 2013 Huffington Post article, which then shared in a list of the 41 weirdest street names in the United States posted on Mental Floss.
 Narcity also included them in a 2019 list of the 9 most unusual street names in Canada.